rosiegardner/rosiegardner/README.md

-- 👋 Hi, I’m @rosiegardner
+- 👋 Hi, I’m Rosie!
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ruby on Rails & React with Redux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new ideas!
-- 📫 How to reach me ...
+- 📫 How to reach me LinkedIn => https://www.linkedin.com/in/rosietgardner/ & Email => rosiegardner78@gmail.com

 <!---
 rosiegardner/rosiegardner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.